You are here

 Andreeva Bay is a former coastal technical maintenance base of the USSR Naval Fleet established in 1960s for storage of fresh and spent nuclear fuel (SNF), solid radioactive waste (SRW) and liquid radioactive waste (LRW) arising from nuclear-powered submarines and icebreakers

-Since 2003 Storvik Consult has been an active stakeholder in the dismantling of multipurpose nuclear-powered submarines (NPS) decommissioned from the Naval Fleet of the Russian Federation being a contractor to the Ministry of Foreign Affairs of Norway
+Since 2003 Storvik Consult as a contractor to the Ministry of Foreign Affairs of Norway has been an active stakeholder in the dismantling of multipurpose nuclear-powered submarines (NPS) decommissioned from the Naval Fleet of the Russian Federation

 Conversion of NPS reactor compartments

-The project provided administration of the contract Norway has entered into with Nerpa Shipyard for the conversion of three three-compartment NPS sections into single-compartment sections with proper shielding for on-land storage at Saida Bay
+The project provided administration of the contract that Norway has entered into with Shiprepair Centre Zvyozdochka for the conversion of three three-compartment NPS sections into single-compartment sections with proper shielding for on-land storage at Sayda Bay

 Safety systems for the nuclear powered icebreakers Sovetsky Soyuz, Yamal and Arktika, nuclear powered cargo carrier Sevmorput, maintenance floating base Lotta, and icebreaker base Atomflot

-This International program includes a project for design, construction and commissioning of a mobile plant for handling solid radioactive wastes
+This International programme included the design, construction and commissioning of a mobile plant for solid radioactive waste handling

-In the initial design of the Kola Nuclear Power Plant (KNPP) reactor type VVER 440, the main and auxiliary feed water pumps, as well as residual heat removal pumps were placed close to each other in the turbine building.
-In case of a fire or a flooding, there was a risk that all these pumps will be unavailable.
+In the initial design of the Kola Nuclear Power Plant (KNPP) with reactor type VVER 440, the main and auxiliary feed water pumps, as well as residual heat removal pumps, were placed next to each other in the turbine building.
+In case of a fire or a flooding, there was a risk that all pumps would be unavailable